It’s uncommon, but if you have an IUD, it could move out of place.

 - Your partner feels the IUD.
 When the IUD is in place, you and your partner shouldn’t feel it.
 You may feel the strings but not the plastic part.
 If you have sex and your partner feels the hard, plastic part, it may have moved.

 - You feel pain.
-If the pain is extreme, gets worse, or doesn’t go away 3-6 months after you get the IUD, it may be out of place.
-If you have this kind of pain and NSAIDs like ibuprofen or naproxen don’t help, call your doctor.
+If you have pain that persists, is extreme, or gets worse, the IUD may be out of place.
+If you have pain and NSAIDs like ibuprofen or naproxen don’t help, call your doctor.

 - You have heavy or abnormal bleeding.
 Spotting and bleeding are common after you get an IUD, but heavy or abnormal bleeding could mean it’s in the wrong spot.
 “Heavy vaginal bleeding may accompany a uterine perforation,” Nwegbo-Banks says.